-Report: Djokovic back in immigration detention in Australia
+Djokovic back in detention, continues to fight deportation

 Djokovic has acknowledged that his travel declaration was incorrect because it failed to indicate that he had been in multiple countries over the two weeks before his arrival in Australia.

+Chief Justice James Allsop will decide how many judges hear the case.

+The case on Saturday was elevated from the Federal Circuit and Family Court to the Federal Court.
+But the number of judges who will hear the case staring at 9:30 a.m. on Sunday had yet to be determined.

-He has won the past three Australian Opens, part of his overall Grand Slam haul of 20 championships.
+Djokovic has won the past three Australian Opens, part of his overall Grand Slam haul of 20 championships.
 He is tied with Rafael Nadal and Roger Federer for the most by a man in history.

 In a post on social media Wednesday that constituted his most extensive public comments yet on the episode, Djokovic blamed his agent for checking the wrong box on the form, calling it “a human error and certainly not deliberate.”